-Question - The student will receive a failure (F grade) for the individual assignment/project/examination in question.
+Question - The student will receive a grade of 0 (zero) for the individual assignment/project/examination in question.

 Second Offense in the Course in Question - The student will receive a failure (F grade) for the course and will no longer be allowed to attend class for that course.